 There are various sex offenses in Pennsylvania.
 Depending on the circumstances, you could be charged with:

-- Indecent Assault (18 Pa.
-Code §3126): You can be charged with indecent assault if you cause indecent contact with another person, or cause another person to come into contact with semen, urine, or feces, for the purpose of sexual arousal, and you do so without that person’s consent, through the use of force, through threats of force, when the person is unconscious, when you have substantially impaired the person’s faculties, when the person has a mental disability, when the victim is a minor.
+You can be charged with indecent assault if you cause indecent contact with another person, or cause another person to come into contact with semen, urine, or feces, for the purpose of sexual arousal, and you do so without that person’s consent, through the use of force, through threats of force, when the person is unconscious, when you have substantially impaired the person’s faculties, when the person has a mental disability, when the victim is a minor.
 The charge for indecent assault depends on the exact circumstances.
 You may face a second- or first-degree misdemeanor or a third-degree felony.
-Also, there are circumstances in which you can be charged with aggravated indecent assault under 18 Pa.
-Code §3125.
-This requires the prosecutor to prove there was non-consensual penetration of the other person’s genitals or anus, no matter how slight.
-Aggravated indecent assault is a second- or first-degree felony.

-- Sexting (18 Pa.
-Code §6321): Sexting is the act of electronically sending intimate or sexual pictures or videos.
+Sexting is the act of electronically sending intimate or sexual pictures or videos.
 Many adults and adolescents participate in sexting.
 The problem arises when minors send images of themselves or other minors and those picture contact breasts, genitals, or sexually explicit content.
 This could be deemed child pornography, even if it was consensually created and sent.
 Pennsylvania has since made it a different crime—transmission of sexually explicit images by minors.
-This is a summary offense when the minor sends a picture of themselves or views an image of a minor older than 12 years.
-It is a third-degree misdemeanor if the minor sends a picture of someone else, and it is a second-degree misdemeanor when the minor sends the sexual image with the intent to coerce, intimidate, harass, or torment another minor.

 Penalties for Sex Crimes in PA

-Sexual offenses in Pennsylvania are punished based on whether the charge is deemed a felony or misdemeanor.
+Sex crime convictions in Pennsylvania carry severe consequences, including jail or prison time, steep fines, and mandatory sex offender registration.
 The specific level determines the potential minimum and maximum penalties, including time in custody and fines.
 Pennsylvania also takes the seriousness of the offense and your criminal history into consideration for the purpose of sentencing.

 Potential terms of incarceration and fines for sex crimes in PA include:

-- Summary offenses: Sanctioned by up to 90-days’ incarceration and fines up to $300.
+- Summary offenses: Up to 90 days in jail and fines up to $300.

 Sex Offender Registration in Pennsylvania